sjzuurmond/SuzanZuurmond-Unit2-ApplePie/README.md

 Here you see the begin-screen:
 <img src="doc/Begin_Screen.png" width="80%" title="Begin Screen">

-Getting the right word, will give you one wine.
+Getting the right word, will give you one win.
 Getting seven guesses wrong, will give you a lose.
 Your status (how many winns and loses) is shown on the screen.
 <img src="doc/Guessing.png" width="80%" title="Guessing">